 How to determine the importance of your accommodation’s location?

-However, on business trips that are longer than a couple of days, as well as on leisure trips, we are likely to value comfort, luxury and maybe even tranquility a bit higher.
+However, on business trips that are longer than a couple of days, as well as on leisure trips, we are likely to value comfort, luxury and maybe even tranquillity a bit higher.
 As a result, when we choose our lodging for such trips, we will also consider the surroundings, nearby activities and entertainment close by.
-Hence, when planning a leisure trip, you should really roll up those sleeves a bit.
+Hence, when planning a leisure trip, you should really roll up your sleeves a bit.
 And dig in to get some in-depth information about the activities you can do close to your accommodation.
 Especially when you are taking your better half, or better yet, the whole family with you.
 It is undeniably going to be worth your while.

-This sounds quite straight forward so far, doesn’t it?
+This sounds quite straightforward so far, doesn’t it?

 But what happens when we want to mix business with leisure?
 Now that is a scenario when things get slightly more complicated.